FastConnect: With an Oracle Partner

 - AWS Connection Name: (Required) This information is used to connect AWS to the Megaport MCR.

-- AWS Account ID: (Required) Provide your AWS Account ID.
+- AWS Account ID: (Required) Provide an AWS Account ID.
 Oracle doesn't retain this information.

-- MCR Country: (Required) Select the country for the Megaport location where your MCR resides.
+- MCR Country: (Required) Select the country for the Megaport location where the MCR resides.

-- AWS Connection Location: (Required) Select any Megaport location close to the AWS region for your connection.
+- AWS Connection Location: (Required) Select any Megaport location close to the AWS region for the connection.

 - Connection Rate Limit (Mbps): (Required) Enter the speed (in Mbps) for the connection.
 1000 Mbps is 1 Gbps, and 10,000 Mbps is 10 Gbps.
 The setting must be equal to or less than the bandwidth provisioned at both ends of the connection.

-If you want to connect to a third-party cloud service (other than AWS), leave Create a connection to AWS unselected.
-For any third-party cloud service, including AWS, you also need to configure the remainder of the connection using the Megaport console and the console for your third-party cloud service.
+To connect to a third-party cloud service (other than AWS), leave Create a connection to AWS unselected.
+For any third-party cloud service, including AWS, you also need to configure the remainder of the connection using the Megaport console and the console for the third-party cloud service.

-- Confirm that the information about the circuit or MCR is accurate by reviewing the displayed information.
+- Confirm that the information about the circuit or MCR is correct by reviewing the displayed information.

 - Confirm the quoted price of this service (paid to Megaport and not to Oracle) by selecting the Accept checkbox.